CIS1900/2022-fall/02/README.md

 These operations are easier to use than the C versions, and handle objects properly, whereas `malloc` would just give you a chunk of memory, without initializing the object that is supposed to live in that memory.

 There are two variants of each.
-The first pair is `new T` which allocates enough memory for a single value of type `T` and returns the pointer to that memory, and `delete p` which deallocates the memory that `p` points to.
+The first variant consists of `new T` which allocates enough memory for a single value of type `T` and returns the pointer to that memory, and `delete p` which deallocates the memory that `p` points to.
 Unlike `malloc` and `free`, you don't need to calculate the number of bytes you need using `sizeof`, and `new` and `delete` will also construct and clean up objects properly.
 The second variant is `new T[n]`, which allocates memory for an array of `n` values of type `T`, and `delete[] p` which deallocates the entire array created.